Neal Cassady: Travels and death

 The exact cause of Cassady's death remains uncertain.
-Those who attended the wedding party confirm that he took an unknown quantity of secobarbital, a powerful barbiturate sold under the brand name Seconal.
-The physician who performed the autopsy wrote simply, "general congestion in all systems."
+Those who attended the wedding party confirm that he took an unknown quantity of secobarbital, a powerful barbiturate.
+The physician who performed the autopsy wrote "general congestion in all systems."
 When interviewed later, the physician stated that he was unable to give an accurate report because Cassady was a foreigner and there were drugs involved.
-"Exposure" is commonly cited as his cause of death, although his widow believes he may have died of kidney failure.
+"Exposure" is commonly cited as his cause of death, but his widow believes he may have died of kidney failure.

 Children

 Cassady has five known children: Robert William Hyatt Jr. (1945), Cathleen Joanne Cassady (1948), Jami Cassady Ratto (1949), Curtis W. Hansen (1950), and John Allen Cassady (1951).
-Robert, son of Neal Cassady and Maxine Beam, is an artist working in Arvada, Colorado.
+Robert, son of Cassady and Maxine Beam, is an artist working in Arvada, Colorado.
 In February 2017, he was featured in Westword magazine.
-Cathleen, known as Cathy, is the mother of the only grandchild Neal met.
+Cathleen, known as Cathy, is the mother of the only grandchild Cassady met.
 Cathy, Jami, and John keep a website in memory of their parents and parents' "beat" friends.

-Curt, born from a bigamous marriage with Diana Hansen, died April 30, 2014, aged 63.
-He was one of the co-founders of radio station WEBE 108, in Bridgeport, Connecticut.
+Curt, born from Cassady's marriage with Diana Hansen, died April 30, 2014, aged 63.
+He was one of the co-founders of radio station WEBE 108 in Bridgeport, Connecticut.